sjbylo/container-workshop/02-run-an-image/README.md

 We will mount the host's root filesystem into the container and write a file to it.

-Run the following command to mound the host (yes, your laptop!) system filesystem under /rootfs (-v /:/rootfs).
+Run the following command to mount the host system's filesystem under /rootfs.
+Yes!
+You will mount your laptop's system disk into the container.

 ```
 docker run -it --rm -v /:/rootfs centos:7